jmscslgroup/libpanda/doc/tutorial.md

 ### Setup via Monitor and Keyboard (Easy but clunky)

 1. Hook up monitor and keyboard
-2. Power the pi via the USB C connector
+2. Power the Pi via the USB C connector
 3. On boot, enter the credentials
 4. Follow the instructions to enter a new password

 ### Setup via Ethernet and SSH (Difficult but with minimal extra hardware)

 1. Plug in an ethernet cable
-2. Power the pi via the USB C connector
+2. Power the Pi via the USB C connector
-3. Wait a few minutes, then get the pi's IP from your router
+3. Wait a few minutes, then get the Pi's IP from your router
 4. SSH into the pi.
 You may use PuTTY on Windows, or on a *nix system (including macOS):
 ~~~
-$ ssh ubuntu@<your pi's IP>
+$ ssh ubuntu@<your Pi's IP>
 ~~~
 5. Follow instructions to change password
 6. SSH in again with new password

-Here is an example of logging into a pi after obtaining an IP address of 10.0.1.80:
+Here is an example of logging into a Pi after obtaining an IP address of 10.0.1.80:
 \htmlonly
 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/w7WJoFv7HlY?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>